 - No debris or sources of blowing debris

-- Not less than one acre in size (if less than an acre, your livestock may not be able to avoid blowing debris).
+- Not less than one acre in size; if the property is less than an acre, livestock may not be able to avoid blowing debris.

 If your pasture does not meet these criteria, you should evacuate.
 Whether you evacuate or shelter in place, make sure you have adequate and safe fencing or pens to separate and group animals appropriately.
 Work with your state department of agriculture and county extension service.
 If your animals cannot be evacuated, these agencies may be able to provide on-farm oversight.
 Contact them well in advance to learn their capabilities and the most effective communication procedure.

 Preventing barn fires and being prepared in the event of a fire can mean the difference between life and death.
 Know the danger of fires and how to deal with them.

 - Prohibit smoking in or around the barn

 - Avoid parking tractors and vehicles in or near the barn.
 Engine heat and backfires can spark a flame.

 - Store other machinery and flammable materials outside the barn